AElfProject/AElf/docs/tutorials/developing-smart-contracts/setup.md

 cd ../../test/AElf.Contracts.HelloWorldContract.Test/
 dotnet test
 ```
-The output should look somewhat like this:
+The output should look somewhat like this, meaning that the tests have successfully executed:
 ```bash
 Test Run Successful.
 Total tests: 1